Education and Workforce

 Sponsor: Sen. Mark Finchem (R)

 Summary: Requires that an individual must be available for work to be eligible for unemployment benefits and actively seeks and applies for suitable work, conducts at least five work search actions each week, or, if the individual is applying for a weekly benefit, they provide a weekly report that details the individual’s work search actions for every week a benefit is sought.
 Prohibits the Arizona Department of Economic Security (ADES) from paying benefits for an initial or ongoing claim until the claim is cross checked against the National Association of State Workforce Agencies Integrity Data Hub, United States Department of Health and Human Services Directory of New Hires, Department of Economic Security’s New Hire Reporting System, Arizona Department of Corrections Inmate Database, Social Security Administration’s Prisoner Update Processing System, Center for Disease Control and Prevention’s National Vital Statistics Death Records Database, and the Department of Health Services Bureau of Vital Records Death Records Database.
 Prohibits ADES from paying any claim found to be ineligible or fraudulent and requires those instances to be referred for prosecution.
 Requires an individual to be disqualified for benefits if ADES finds the individual has failed to actively seek and apply for or accept suitable work if offered.
 Requires an employer to report to ADES when an individual who was previously employed with that employer refuses to return to work, refuses to accept an offer of suitable work, fails without cause to appear for a scheduled interview, or fails to respond to an offer of employment.
 Requires ADES to allow employers to submit reports digitally or through e-mail and to review each report to determine whether an individual should be disqualified from receiving benefits.
+AS PASSED SENATE.

 Comment: